Free time for children with autism

 Children generally want to do new things.
 In most cases, you will see from your child’s behavior that he has his own interests.

 Follow your child’s cues and try to create an activity or game to match his interest.
 For example, if your child tries to climb on the table to touch a light fixture, obviously you need to help him to climb down and be safe, but you may also note that he is interested in light.
-You could make up some games with flashlights or show him how to make a prism out of glass.
+You could make up some games with flashlights or show him how to make a prism out of a drinking glass.

 Your child might want to nap and do nothing.
 Remember that the brain grows while we sleep and a brief nap can be a beneficial activity.5,8 You may appreciate more than most parents the pleasure of 20 minutes of quiet time.

 Please also note that if you find your older child needing extra sleep during the day, every day, you should discuss this with your family doctor or pediatrician.
 It could be a sign of other health concerns.

 What to do if your child with autism is hyperactive